micag2025/Agentic_AI_Developer_Certification_Project2/README.md

-# Agentic_AI_Developer_Certification_Project2 _Module2

-Ready Tensor Research Explorer: Multi-Publication Analyzer Character count: 57

-LangGraph-Orchestrated Research Assistant for Ready Tensor Character count: 56

-AI Assistant for Ready Tensor Multi-Publication Review Character count: 53
+# Agentic AI Developer Certification:LangGraph-Orchestrated Research Assistant for Ready Tensor

-• Focus: Multi-Agent Workflows, Communication, LangGraph
-• Theme: Collaborative Problem Solving

 ## Objective
 • Design and implement a system composed of multiple specialized agents that coordinate to accomplish a complex task, showcasing multi-agent, role-based behavior, and inter-agent collaboration.